The arts attempt to convey visions and concepts from one mind to another. Is there value in translating nightmare?

 Growing up in a modest, middle class household, Giger left home to study architecture and industrial design in Zurich.
 This has proved invaluable in a career that ranges from painting, drawing and album art to sculpture and set design.
 In the late 1960s, he discovered the technique of airbrush, a means of spraying ink or paint, and developed his own style of surrealistic art, an unsettling combination of biological anatomy with mechanical design which he dubbed biomechanics.
 These dreamscapes were often rendered in near darkness, with just a hint of light revealing forms hidden there.
 It was this style that appealed to Ridley Scott, who was looking for an incarnation of pure evil to play the title character in Alien.

 Giger would win an Oscar for his creation, a murderous alien stalking in the dark.
 He designed the alien Xenomorph in detail at all stages of its lifecycle as well as all of its environments.
-You can see one of those environments in this clip.
 The monster progresses from egg to larva, shooting out of poor John Hurt in a scene that has been re-enacted by teenagers (and older enthusiasts) for decades.
 Eventually he grows into something dark, slithery and very biomechanical, which required an actor in a costume, Bolaji Badejo.
 The Xenomorph has aged well and is still incredibly scary, largely due to how little we see of it.
 The darkness allows us to imagine something much more terrifying and indulges our unique individual fears.
 Later films in the series never quite equalled the horror of the original, released in 1979.
 What is it that scares you most?